On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Countermeasure

 We compare the results of our RS+RFD protocols with their respective version within the RS+FD~\cite{Arcolezi2021_rs_fd} solution, \ie, RS+FD[GRR], RS+FD[SUE-r] and RS+FD[OUE-r] (\cf{} Section~\ref{sub:rspfd_sol}).

-\textbf{Evaluation metrics.} To compare with~\cite{Arcolezi2021_rs_fd}, we vary $\epsilon$ in the interval $\epsilon=[\ln{(2)},\ln{(3)},\ldots,\ln{(7)}]$ and we measure the quality of the estimated frequencies with the averaged mean squared error metric: $MSE_{avg} = \frac{1}{d} \sum_{j \in [1,d]} \frac{1}{|A_j|} \sum_{v \in A_j}(f(v) - \hat{f}(v) )^2$.
+\textbf{Evaluation metrics.} To compare with~\cite{Arcolezi2021_rs_fd}, we vary $\epsilon$ in the interval $\epsilon=[\ln{(2)},\ln{(3)},\ldots,\ln{(7)}]$ and we measure the quality of the estimated frequencies with the averaged mean squared error metric: $MSE_{avg} = \frac{1}{d} \sum_{j \in [d]} \frac{1}{|A_j|} \sum_{v \in A_j}(f(v) - \hat{f}(v) )^2$.

-\textbf{Results.} Fig.~\ref{fig:mult_freq_results} illustrates for all methods and both Adult and ACSEmployement datasets the $MSE_{avg}$ metric (y-axis) according to the privacy parameter $\epsilon$ (x-axis).
+\textbf{Results.} Fig.~\ref{fig:mult_freq_results} illustrates for all methods the $MSE_{avg}$ metric ($y$-axis) according to the privacy parameter $\epsilon$ (x-axis) for both ``Correct'' and ``Incorrect'' priors.
+Additional empirical and analytical results with the Adult dataset are provided in Appendix~\ref{appE:add_rsprfd}.

-\textbf{Analysis.} For both datasets, one can observe that the $MSE_{avg}$ metric of our proposed RS+RFD protocols outperforms the utility of their respective version within the RS+FD solution.
+\textbf{Analysis.} For the ``Correct'' prior, one can observe that the $MSE_{avg}$ metric of our proposed RS+RFD protocols consistently and significantly outperform the utility of their respective version within the RS+FD solution.
 The intuition is that since random noise is drawn from realistic prior distributions, the fake data also contributes to the estimation of the attribute.
-On the other hand, when random noise follows uniform distributions as with RS+FD, fake data can only increase the estimation of non-correct items.
-Finally, we have observed in our experiments that SUE~\cite{rappor} outperforms its optimized version OUE~\cite{tianhao2017} in some conditions, with both RS+RFD and RS+FD solutions.
+Indeed, even with ``Incorrect'' priors, our RS+RFD protocols still outperform the RS+FD protocols, with the exception of RS+RFD[OUE-r] with similar utility RS+RD[OUE-r] in low privacy regimes.
+On the other hand, when random noise follows uniform distributions, as with RS+FD, fake data can only increase the estimation of non-correct items.